Biogeography: 19th century

 Following the period of exploration came the Age of Enlightenment in Europe, which attempted to explain the patterns of biodiversity observed by Buffon and Linnaeus.
-At the birth of the 19th century, Alexander von Humboldt, known as the "founder of plant geography", developed the concept of physique generale to demonstrate the unity of science and how species fit together.
+At the birth of the 19th century, Alexander von Humboldt, known as the "founder of plant geography", developed the concept of "physique generale" to demonstrate the unity of science and how species fit together.
 As one of the first to contribute empirical data to the science of biogeography through his travel as an explorer, he observed differences in climate and vegetation.
 The Earth was divided into regions which he defined as tropical, temperate, and arctic and within these regions there were similar forms of vegetation.
-This ultimately enabled him to create the isotherm, which allowed scientists to see patterns of life within different climates.
+This ultimately enabled him to create the isotherm (temperature lines on a map), which allowed scientists to see patterns of life within different climates.
 He contributed his observations to findings of botanical geography by previous scientists, and sketched this description of both the biotic and abiotic features of the Earth in his book, Cosmos.

 Augustin de Candolle contributed to the field of biogeography as he observed species competition and the several differences that influenced the discovery of the diversity of life.
 He was a Swiss botanist and created the first Laws of Botanical Nomenclature in his work, Prodromus.
 He discussed plant distribution and his theories eventually had a great impact on Charles Darwin, who was inspired to consider species adaptations and evolution after learning about botanical geography.
 De Candolle was the first to describe the differences between the small-scale and large-scale distribution patterns of organisms around the globe.

 Several additional scientists contributed new theories to further develop the concept of biogeography.
 Charles Lyell developed the Theory of Uniformitarianism after studying fossils.
 This theory explained how the world was not created by one sole catastrophic event, but instead from numerous creation events and locations.
 Uniformitarianism also introduced the idea that the Earth was actually significantly older than was previously accepted.
 Using this knowledge, Lyell concluded that it was possible for species to go extinct.
 Since he noted that Earth's climate changes, he realized that species distribution must also change accordingly.
 Lyell argued that climate changes complemented vegetation changes, thus connecting the environmental surroundings to varying species.
 This largely influenced Charles Darwin in his development of the theory of evolution.